 The website is responsive and thus allows both PC and mobile users to play the game.

 To offer the best support to both PC and mobile users, users have the option to either use the directional and rotate icons to interact with each block, or to use the arrow keys on their keyboard.

 The App is able to keep a track of a user's high scores by taking advantage of the local storage.

 And as the final cherry on the top, a rendition of the original Korobeiniki soundtrack is used to induce feelings of nostalgia.

 At the time of starting this project, I had just finished Maximilian Schwarzmüller's amazing React and Redux course on Udemy and was eager to practice some of the skills I had learnt.

-As with all projects, I wanted to ensure that the project is a "stretch project" so that I learn something new as well as practicing.
+As with all projects, I wanted to ensure that the project is a "stretch project" so that I learn something new as well as practising.
 I was certain that I was already going to learn something as I had only recently finished the course and I expected myself to forget certain bits of information, but I still wanted to ensure that I add some more complexity to the project.

 And hence I decided to build a Tetris game.
 What made this more challenging than the projects in the course was that as well as user interactions, I would periodically have to manage the state as the blocks drop and the user progresses through the level.

 Tetris was also a childhood favourite of mine and quite possibly the first game I ever played, it therefore felt fitting that the first react/redux application I build would be the Tetris game.